 Class MyNativeView is a wrapper for NativeComponent and exposes methods, which will be called on the iOS side.
 A component rendering two MyNativeView’s inside a View and it looks like as follow:

 The above picture shows example application, which contains two MyNativeView’s and 2 ButtonContainer’s, which contain two buttons called next and previous.
-These buttons in ButtonContainer controls the behaviour of the respective views.
+These buttons in ButtonContainer controls the behavior of the respective views.

 When the user interacts with the component, like pressing the button or swipe, MyNativeView should change the page.
 In this case, the component would not know which MyNativeView should be handled and which MyNativeView should change page.
 Below you will find a solution to this problem: